g5dsg/2221aTool/README.md

 `2221aTool enum-serial 1`
 Enables enumeration of the device serial number, this makes it possible for udev to identify the TNC uniquely when multiple devices are attached to the same computer.
 0 disables enumeration

+`2221aTool set-serial 0123456789`
+Set a new serial number.
+Must disconnect/reconnect after this command.

 `2221aTool dump-flash <file>`
 Dumps the current flash config to <file>.
 This is useful if you break it.